samsquire/ideas2/README.md

 Spin up Docker containers from a chat room.
 Edit docker files together in real time.

-# 36. Wiki based software deployment
+# 36. Wiki Problem System

 A wiki that is pointed at a kubernetes or docker swarm environment with pages for various kinds of software.
 I can begin using kinds of software that I can find via the wiki without an active deployment step.
 The distributed computing page provides implementations and various interfaces for distributed computing that I can use.